push-protocol/push-website/blog/2023-12-14-push-roadmap-recap-2023/index.md

 ### Push NFT Chat
-Push also launched NFT Chat, enabling for the first time to have chat and other form of communication tied to NFTs.
+Push also launched NFT Chat, enabling for the first time to have chat and other forms of communication tied to NFTs.
 This unlocks a whole new world of possibilities for NFTs where Web3 Socials or any NFT can have communication tied to it which seamlessly can be moved from one wallet to another.

 <ABlock href="/blog/a-technical-deep-dive-5-simple-steps-to-get-started-with-push-nft-chat/" title="Article about Push NFT Chat">Technical deepdive on how to get started with Push NFT Chat</ABlock>

 ### Push Nodes Alpha
 Push has been relentlessly working over the past 2 years on making Push Protocol completely decentralized and permissionless.
-We have always seen decentralization as something that consists of two parts -
+We view decentralization in two parts -
 - Content can't be changed by anyone (Immutable)
 - Content can't be censored by anyone (Censorship resistant)

 Push has from day 1 been immutable, but we have been working on making it censorship resistant as well.
 Happy to share that the alpha version is almost ready to be shared with the community!
-We will be sharing more details and live working of it during community calls soon.
+We will be sharing more details during our upcoming community call.

 ### Push Delivery Nodes